Spiced Apple Chutney (Canning Recipe)

 Instructions

-- Prepare the Jars.
+- Prepare the jars.
 Begin by sterilizing your jars and lids.
 Boil them in water for at least 10 minutes, then keep them hot until ready to use.

 - Combine ingredients.
 In a large, non-reactive pot, combine diced apples, onion, raisins, brown sugar, apple cider vinegar, ginger, allspice, cloves, salt, and red pepper flakes.
 Bring the mixture to a boil over medium heat, stirring frequently.

 - Simmer.
-Reduce heat and let the chutney simmer for about 45 minutes to 1 hour, or until it thickens.
+Reduce the heat and let the chutney simmer for about 45 minutes to 1 hour, or until it thickens.
 Stir occasionally to prevent sticking.
-You can briefly pulse in food processor or with a stick blender if you’d prefer a smoother chutney
+You can briefly pulse in a food processor or with a stick blender if you’d prefer a smoother chutney

-- Cool and Store.
+- Cool and store.
 After processing, remove the jars from the canner and let them cool on a towel for 12-24 hours.
 Check the seals before storing in a cool, dark place.
 The chutney will keep for up to a year.

 Notes